truenas/documentation/content/CORE/COREReleaseNotes.md

 * NVDIMM reporting statistics
 * NVDIMM 2666 Micron 2.6 firmware qualified

-This release implements a change to encryption on new datasets created as a child of an encrypted parent dataset.
-Previous releases permitted users to create an unencrypted dataset when it is a child of an encrypted parent dataset by disabling the inherit encryption option.
-CORE 13.0-U5 no longer permits disabling the inherit encryption option if the parent dataset is encrypted, but still permits changing encryption type from key to passphrase for  these new datasets.
-Users can still create an encrypted dataset if the parent dataset is unencrypted.
+This release fixes a bug with dataset encryption where it was possible to create an encrypted storage pool or dataset and unencrypted datasets within that pool or dataset.
+Beginngin with 13.0-U5, it is no longer possible to create an unencrypted dataset when the storage pool or dataset is created with encryption active.
+Datasets created in this manner are not effected by this fix.
+If the original intention was for the dataset to be encrypted, please migrate any data from the unencrypted dataset to a new encrypted dataset.

 ### TrueNAS 13.0-U5 Changelog